 The conversation surrounding mental illness is still soaked in stigma.
 Spotlighting these issues is perhaps now more relevant in the mainstream, allowing for understanding to partly replace taboo—but shame, humiliation, and misinformation still dominate the conversation.
 While misused, ignorant language is spoken quieter now, words like "you're crazy" are still prevalent and cut just as deep.
 But one in five adults in the U.S. experience mental illness in a given year.
-And bipolar disorder affects about 5.7 million American adults, or about 2.6% of the U.S. population 18 and older, according to the National Institute of Mental Health.
+And bipolar disorder affects about 2.8% of the U.S. population 18 and older, according to the National Institute of Mental Health.
 Those numbers prove those affected are not outliers, freaks, or "crazy" people.
 They're one person out five in the room you're sitting in right now.
 They're your family members, your co-workers, and your friends.
 They're you.

 "Taking medication for a mental disorder is the same as taking Aspirin for a bad back—just because one relates to the mind doesn't make it shameful," notes our managing editor, Lindsey.
 "After all, the 'problem' is just located in a different area of the body and is an incredibly common genetic and environmentally triggered condition, so any shame associated with it is groundless."

-What's more, according to a 2006 study, 69% of patients with bipolar disorder are misdiagnosed initially and more than one-third remained misdiagnosed for 10 years or more.
+What's more, 69% of patients with bipolar disorder are misdiagnosed initially and more than one-third remained misdiagnosed for 10 years or more.
 That's the staggering statistic that so plainly became clear when I spoke to four women with bipolar disorder.
 They spent years on various medications, switching from pill to pill, unable to understand why nothing would work.
 Finally, after their diagnosis, things always got better.
 This sentiment has been echoed over and over again.

 Below, find three women's stories.